sebpardo/sebpardo.github.io/_posts/2016-03-15-ebird-add-taxa-info.md

 ---
 layout: post
 title: Adding Order and Family fields to eBird's taxonomic checklist
-date: "March 14, 2016"
+date: "March 15, 2016"
 excerpt: "Merging data from the eBird, IOC, and BirdLife checklists"
-modified: 2016-03-14
+modified: 2016-03-15
 ---

-As a bird-nerd, I spend a lot of my time playing with bird-related data.
+Every now and them I spend some of my time playing with bird-related data.
 Lately I've been tinkering with code to interface with [eBird](http://www.ebird.org), a global citizen science initiative that records bird sightings throughout the world, and even helps you maintain your own lists (for those of you who are listers, that is...).

 The [eBird API interface](https://confluence.cornell.edu/display/CLOISAPI/eBird+API+1.1) allows for downloading their most up-to-date latest checklist, and can be accessed in R using the `ebirdtaxonomy` function in the [rebird](https://github.com/ropensci/rebird) package.
 Unfortunately, this checklist doesn't include any high-level taxonomic information, such as order and family, for each species.